ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 [definitions]: #definitions

 - `value balance` - The total change in value caused by a subset of the blockchain.
 - `transparent value balance` - The change in the value of the transparent pool.
 The sum of the outputs spent by transparent inputs in `tx_in` fields, minus the sum of newly created outputs in `tx_out` fields.
-In coinbase transactions, add the coins newly created by the block.
 - `coinbase transparent value balance` - The change in the value of the transparent pool due to a coinbase transaction.
 The coins newly created by the block, minus the sum of newly created outputs in `tx_out` fields.
 In this design, we temporarily assume that all coinbase outputs are valid, to avoid checking the created coins.
 - `sprout value balance` - The change in the sprout value pool.
 The sum of all sprout `vpub_old` fields, minus the sum of all `vpub_new` fields.
 - `sapling value balance` - The change in the sapling value pool.
 The negation of the sum of all `valueBalanceSapling` fields.